Updated: March 24, 2026

 Types of Portugal Visas

 There are many Portugal visa types to cater to different individuals, whether they are looking to visit or relocate to the country.
+Below, we will break down the various subcategories for the various visa types in Portugal.

-Tourist Visa
+Portugal Tourist Visa

-The tourist visa is a short term Schengen Visa that is valid for up to 90 days and allows non-EU citizens to visit Portugal for tourism, business, or to see family.
+The tourist visa is a short -term Schengen Visa that is valid for up to 90 days and allows non-EU citizens to visit Portugal for tourism, business, or to see family.
 It is the most common Portuguese visa category.

-You should apply for a Schengen tourist visa from the resident country or from your first entry point in the Schengen Zone.
+You should apply for a Schengen Tourist Visa from the resident country or from your first entry point in the Schengen Zone.
 You will need to have travel insurance and sufficient funds in your bank account.

 - Visa conditions: The visa is valid for 90 days (within a 180-day period)